 • Some preventive services

-Medicare Part B has an annual deductible of $183.00 for 2018.
+Medicare Part B has an annual deductible of $203.00 for 2021.
 This deductible amount usually changes each year and is determined by Medicare.
-Some Medicare Supplement plans cover this deductible. - Medicare Part C (Medicare Advantage)
+Some Medicare Supplement plans cover this deductible.

 • Includes all benefits and services covered under Part A and Part B